arthurfranca/apicache-plus/README.md

-# Effortless api request caching for Express/Node using plain-english durations.
+# Effortless api response caching for Express/Node using plain-english durations.

 #### Supports Redis or built-in memory engine with auto-clearing.